iterative/cml.dev/content/docs/self-hosted-runners.md

 </tab>
 <tab title="Bitbucket">

 Bitbucket Cloud does not use access tokens.
-Instead, create a `repo_token` variable with a Base64 encoded username and password.
+Instead, create a `REPO_TOKEN` variable with a Base64 encoded username and password.

 Use either: